UK car insurance with an EU Licence: a simple guide for EU drivers

 Do I have to get car insurance in the UK?

-Find out more about the different levels of cover here.
+Find out more about different types of car insurance cover.

 A big difference in the UK is that car insurance covers the car itself, not the driver.
 That means you are the only person covered to drive your car.